ahmadalbadawi/ahmadalbadawi.github.io/_pages/about.md

 ## Professional Summary

 I received my Ph.D. in Electrical and Computer Engineering from the National University of Singapore, Singapore, in 2018.
 I also hold a B.Sc. and M.Sc. in Computer Engineering from Al-Balqa' Applied University, Amman, Jordan, and the Jordan University of Science and Technology, Jordan, respectively.
-I am currently a Senior Scientist in Applied Cryptography at Duality Technologies Inc., United States, where I conduct research on privacy-preserving technologies, trustworthy machine learning, cryptographic engineering, and hardware acceleration.
+I am a Senior Scientist in Applied Cryptography conducting research on privacy-preserving technologies, trustworthy machine learning, cryptographic engineering, and hardware acceleration.
 Throughout my two-decade career, I've leveraged my expertise in Research, Teaching, and Application Development across telecommunications, networking, databases, cybersecurity, and AI.
 This diverse skillset empowers me to conduct impactful research, deliver practical solutions, and guide successful implementations, leading to tangible outcomes in each domain.

 - **10+** years of experience in research on hardware cryptography, post-quantum cryptography, and privacy-preserving technologies such as fully homomorphic encryption, secure multi-party computing, and trustworthy machine learning.